 Developing indices of abundance using catch per unit effort data requires decisions based on the understanding of both the fishery and the population dynamics of the species.
-This is particularly the case in a multi-species fishery, in which targeting behaviours change seasonally, spatially, and from year to year.
-Such analyses require careful data exploration, and methods to differentiate fishing practices.
+This is particularly the case in a multi-species fishery, where targeting behaviours change seasonally, spatially, and from year to year.
+Such analyses require careful data exploration and methods to differentiate fishing practices.

 Southern bluefin tuna (Thunnus maccoyii, SBT) are the target of a high value international fishery, managed by the Commission for the Conservation of Southern Bluefin Tuna (CCSBT).
-The stock has been assessed as highly depleted, but since a low point in 2005 has shown signs of recovery (CCSBT 2017).
+The stock has been assessed as highly depleted, but has shown signs of recovery since a low point in 2005 (CCSBT 2017).

 Korean tuna longline fisheries began targeting SBT in the CCSBT convention area in 1991 (Kim et al. 2015).
 SBT was reported as bycatch before this time, starting in 1972.
 Catch was initially low but increased to 1,320 mt in 1996, peaked at 1,796 mt in 1998, and thereafter decreased to below 200 mt in the mid-2000s.
-In 2008, the catch increased again to 1,134 mt and thereafter fluctuated in a range of 705-1,268 mt due to the national catch limit.
-The catch in 2022 was 1,173 mt (Fig. 1).
+In 2008, the catch increased again to 1,134 mt and thereafter fluctuated in a range of 705-1,512 mt under the national catch limit.
+The catch in 2024 was 1,512 mt (Fig. 1).